tuxdotio/tuxdotio/README.md

 If I were to do this again, I would make some major changes:
 - Abandon ZFS and use a file system image and overlays - this would allow the underling OS to be kept upto date, without having to keep all the ZFS forks up to date too.
 ZFS would sometimes freeze (once a week) and need a reboot to start working again.
 - Use a database for storing statistics.
+- A container using all cores can start in ten seconds.
+Restricting containers to 2 cores makes then take nearly a minute, which is why I hacked-in pre-generation of containers.
+I would get rid of pre-generation and allow containers to use all cores for twenty seconds of user-time.

 # things done right
 While this project is a mess, there are a couple of good areas: